Wil-Tucker/J.A.R.V.I.S/README.txt

 4. You can now run the program using 'py run.py'
 OR
 5. You can create a .exe file by running 'pyinstaller --onefile --windowed --icon=UI-Icon.ico run.py'

+----- RUNNING J.A.R.V.I.S. -----
+1. Open JARVIS.exe
+2. Press the 'Speak' button and say whatever you want.
+3. Wait for J.A.R.V.I.S. to reply.

 ----- CODE EXPLANATION -----